-If a student misses more than the four (4) chapels or four (4) Barnabas/Formation group meetings, they will be put on chapel probation for the following semester.
-If there are any questions, you are always welcome to come to the office of Campus Ministries (2nd Floor of the Student Center).
+If a student does not attend at least 12 Formation/FY group and/or 12 Chapels, they will be put on chapel probation for the following semester.
+If there are any questions, you are always welcome to come to the office of Campus Ministries (1st Floor of the Student Center).